Saturday, December 16, 2023

 The very beginning of the movie in Haiti starts out well, with the parents involving themselves in voodoo rituals.
 That never, never leads to anything good.
 The ritual leads the audience think this is what'll open the door to the demonic possession later in the movie.

 Once the mother states her belief that this voodoo blessing is "the most beautiful blessing of protection for Angela," that's when the movie lost me and went downhill.
-I say that because this plays into the happy ending for Angela.
+I say that because this plays into the happy ending for their daughter, Angela.

 By the end of the movie, I seriously doubted the movie producer's understanding of Catholicism, exorcism, voodoo rituals, Christianity and religion in general, and the nature of demonic activity.
 Did they so much as bother to at least read the Wikipedia page about these topics?
 Or did they rely on what little information (if any) they may have heard here and there over the years?